4th of July Sale Shop Independence Day Picks

-I started with a simple question: “Why does pasta bolognese taste so different and so much better in Bologna than in the US?”
+I started with a simple question: “Why does pasta Bolognese taste so different and so much better in Bologna than in the US?”

 I learned that the Italian-American version is much more tomato-heavy and sauce-driven.
 By contrast, the original, authentic Italian version is the quintessential meat sauce.
 The focus is on the meat.